TomasBoda/agent-lang/thesis.md

 The above example controls the maximum value of `speed` using the `max_speed` global variable.
 If it overflows, it keeps the `max_speed` value, otherwise it is randomly incremented or decremented.

 #### 2.5.6 Otherwise Expressions
-Otherwise expression is a very specific type of expression used to tackle issues with Null values.
-It is a binary expression with the `otherwise` operator.
+Otherwise expression is a language-specific type of expression used to handle issues with Null values.
+It is a binary expression that uses the `otherwise` operator between the two operands.

 The left-hand side of the `otherwise` expression consists of any expression containing a value of type AgentObject.
 The right-hand side consists of any expression that does not contain a value of type AgentObject.
 When the `otherwise` expression is being evaluated, AgentLang checks whether the value of type AgentObject on the left-hand side is Null.
-If not, it evaluates the left-hand side expression and uses its value.
+If not, it evaluates the left-hand side expression.
 On the other hand, if the value is Null, it instantly switches to the right-hand side of the expression, evaluates it and uses it.

-Otherwise expressions serve as guards for Null values, for sometimes we cannot tell if a value of type AgentObject is Null during runtime.
+Otherwise expressions serve as guards for Null values, for we cannot tell if a value of type AgentObject is Null during static code analysis.
 ```
 define visual_range = 60;